 This means that older ovens, televisions, water heaters, air conditioners and other appliances often use significantly more energy to perform the same task than their newer, more efficient alternatives.

-The same is true of water – many older washing machines, dishwashers and other wet appliances use more water to complete the same task as a newer, more energy efficient machine.
+The same is true of water – many older tankless water heaters, washing machines, dishwashers and other wet appliances use more water to complete the same task as a newer, more energy efficient machine.

 If you seem to use more energy or water per month than your peers, old appliances could be the reason.
 Replace your old appliances with newer, more efficient models to reduce your energy and water consumption and lower your monthly bills.